-F12 Same as typing '#||#,1;' (REPL command to leap the computation).
+F12 Same as typing '# | | #, 1; '(REPL command to leap the computation).

-Note that on Mac OS X, depending on your configuration, you may have to press the fn key to access the function key F12 and the option key to access the other function keys.
+On Mac OS X, depending on your configuration, you may have to press the fn key to access the function key F12 and the option key to access the other function keys.